 Shapes and designs that enhance the taste of sake

-Especially popular are the gorgeous wine and sake glasses, a combination of European glasses and Kutani ware ceramics.
-The 8th generation owner of the restaurant, who is well versed in wine and sake, created these glasses so that customers can choose the one that best suits the type and flavor of sake.
-Inside the restaurant, there is a café with a garden view and a Dining Area where you can enjoy a Japanese-style meal, Kaga vegetable curry, Kanazawa oden, and other dishes.
-The restaurant also serves Hokuriku sake, beer, and wine, so it is fun to try a glass to see how it feels.
+Especially popular are the gorgeous wine and sake glasses, which are a combination of European glasses and Kutani-yaki ceramics.
+The 8th generation owner, who is well versed in wine and sake, created these glasses so that customers can choose the glass that best suits the type and taste of sake.
+Inside the restaurant, there is a café with a garden view and a Dining Area where you can enjoy Kaga vegetable curry, Kanazawa oden, and other dishes.
+They also serve Hokuriku sake, beer, and wine, so it is fun to try the comfort of a glass here.

 - Kaburaki Shoho